 #6 Go out and have fun

 Yes, we know exams have arrived, but this doesn’t mean you lock yourself up and bury yourself in books.
 This can get claustrophobic, and you may get exhausted.
-Changing the scenery helps a lot.
+Changing the scenery helps a lot especially when you choose to spend some time in nature.
+Health benefits of being in nature are numerous and it also helps you reduce your exam stress.
 You can sit in a nearby park to revise or move out of your bedroom or study room.

 #7 Plan your day

 Having a study timetable is of great help.
 It helps you organise all your study material and study as per requirement.
 With the help of a timeline, adequate time can be allotted to each subject, and proper revision can be done accordingly.

 Continue to exercise or do some activity in between exams.
 Don’t forget to have a bath and relax.
 You may listen to music, watch Papa CJ videos, draw or even watch cartoons.
 You need to escape from your mundane study routine and relax your mind.
 Sweating it out or solving a puzzle or two will activate your mind and you’ll be able to study better.